mawinkler/playground-one/docs/how-it-works/configurations.md

 - Database setup done.
 - Deep Security installation and bootstrap done.

+An applied dsm configuration can be quickly stopped and started via the commands `dsm stop` and `dsm start` without losing any configurations within Deep Security.

 To come:

-- Documentation of migration scenarios.
+- Documentation of integraion scenarios:
+  - DS with V1ES
-  - DS --> WS --> V1ES
+  - WS with V1ES
+- Documentation of migration scenarios:
   - DS --> V1ES
   - WS --> V1ES
-- Creation of protected instances.
+- Creation of protected instances and policies.
-- Move DSM to private subnet and add load balancer.